Staff Directory & Contacts

 Communications Coordinator

 Janay Fenner is from Baltimore Maryland and went to Baltimore City College High School.
 In her time there, she helped organize two walk-outs and protests.
 The last protest she organized was for students to join in on a Freddy Gray protest, where they walked from their school to downtown Baltimore to protest against police brutality.
 She graduated from Mount St. Mary's University in 2021 with a BA in Communications, and again in August 2022 with a MA in Communications.
 She was on the track and field team, hosted her own radio show, and was a member of the Black Student Union.
 She has always known she wanted to do communications work.
-In her free time, she likes to watch sports, work out, and try new restaurants with her boyfriend.
+In her free time, she likes to watch sports, work out, and travel.

 Email: [email protected]